 Like Millennials, Generation X consume between 5-10 hours per week of online content.
 Generation X are also the least likely to use a tablet or mobile.

 If you have a specific target audience in mind when creating your content, it may be useful to keep these factors in mind when thinking about the kind of multi-generational content you produce, when you publish it and also as you consider optimising it for mobile.

 The study also found a number of common themes across the generational groups.
 Mainly, this is in regards to the type of content we like to view and its length.

 Blog posts, images, comments and e-books are the most popular content types across all generations, although the order does vary.
 Whitepapers, webinars and slide-shares feature commonly as our least favourite types of online content to consume.

 All groups also pinpointed the ideal content length as 300 words.
 Baby Boomers prefer even shorter content, while Generation X’ers veer toward longer form.

 There were also some striking similarities when it came to the social networks which the generational groups prefer and use most often.

-Facebook came out strongly as the most commonly used platform for content sharing across the three groups.
+Facebook came out strongly as the most commonly used platform for multi-generational content sharing across the three groups.
 YouTube came in second, followed by Twitter, Google + and LinkedIn.

 As you can see, while there are a number of distinctions defining each generation when it comes to online content, there are some common themes uniting them together.
 It’s important to keep content concise, and make it easily shareable.
 The popularity of video is also growing as evidenced by YouTube’s climbing status in the most popular social networks, which is important to note for your future content strategy.